nikisaku/digital-garden-jekyll-template/_notes/Lord of the Rings.md

 ---
 layout: note
-title: Lord of the Rings
+title: "Lord of the Rings"
 ---